Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 For multiple executables, it depends on how you create the app entry in WIP.

-If you have created the entry with Publisher and Product name, you would need to create individual entries for each individual dependent executable.
+If you have created the entry with the Publisher and Product name, you would need to create individual entries for each individual dependent executable.

 In such case, use a combination of both Publisher Info to whitelist the majority of executables for which it is common, and for those where Publisher Info is not available, create an AppLocker XML File Hash rule.